- 1 Common symptoms of Depression

 How depression affects people at different stages of life

 The child’s mental health is heavily influenced by the environment on top of their genes.
-Children lack the physical and mental ability to fend for themselves, and are dependent on their caregivers and circumstances.
+Children are dependent on their caregivers and circumstances and cannot fend for themselves.

 Severe adversity such as the loss of a loving parent or abuse from a caregiver could leave a child confused and traumatised.

-However, no two child is the same.
-Some children are more prone to developing mental health conditions than others.
+However, no two child are the same.
+Some children are more prone to developing problems than others.
 Once mental illnesses set in, changes in behaviour and daily functioning can be observed by caregivers and teachers.

 - Increased irritability